philipturner/swift-xtb/README.md

   - PythonKit-style linking to avoid compiler issues.
 - DM21
   - Weights embedded into source tree.
+- LibXC
+  - Linked through the SwiftPM `.systemLibrary` feature, except on Windows.
 - Metal (only on Apple platforms)
   - MFA binary embedded into source tree, potentially with fused activations.
 - OpenCL